tlcowling/tlcowling-postfix/README.md

 include 'postfix'
 ```

-This will install postfix using your facter domain as the domain name.
+This will install postfix using your facter domain as the mail sending address.

-If you want to get a particular version to install, use the version parameter.
+If you want to install a particular version, use the version parameter.
 By default this will be 'latest', and whatever you choose must be available from your package repository.

 ```puppet
 class { 'postfix':